kbbodner/resistance_and_tolerance/README.md

 ***Figure(s): 5 (from Exp.Tolerance_Main.R)***

 **Summary:** Here we conduct simulations and statistical analyses to see how the length of an experiment influence estimates of infection tolerance differences when exposure tolerance differences are present.
 Simulations of different experiment lengths and timing of sampling are produced from Data_Functions.R and statistics from Cox Proportional Hazards Models (for infection and exposure tolerance differences) from Stats_Functions.R.
 To recreate the statistics from the Tables 5, S5 and S6 and to reproduce Figure 5, run Exp.Tolerance_Main.R.
+A copy of the .csv file can be found in the data folder.
 Please ensure you have downloaded all coding file dependencies outlined in the **Code Overview Figure**.

 ## CLEARANCE ANALYSIS